department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2021-request-clarification/research-plan.md

 We believe that:

+-   Veterans don't see a distinction between a request for an appointment and a self-scheduled appointment
--   It isn't clear to a Veteran when an appointment becomes a request (vs. direct scheduling).
+-   It isn't clear when an appointment becomes a request in VAOS
--   It isn't clear to a Veteran what an appointment request is.
+-   The language "request" doesn't clearly explain what an appointment request is
--   Veterans don't know where to find information about their existing appointment requests.
+-   Veterans don't know where to find information about their existing appointment requests

 ### OCTO-DE Objectives